Zaxx0n/401_reading_notes/401_Read_Class_03.md

 - Results documentation

 **2. Risk analysis**
-Risk can be analyzed through a qualitative and quantitative lens.
+Risk can be analyzed by being qualitative and quantitative.

 Qualitative analysis is subjective in nature and uses words like “high,” “medium,” “low” to describe the likelihood and severity of the impact of a threat exposing a vulnerability.